-People are invariably surprised to discover how easy meditation actually is when learned properly, and have often been able to relate it to past experiences in their own lives.
+People are invariably surprised to discover how easy meditation actually is when learned properly.
 Of course, just sitting down to meditate doesn’t mean you will automatically reach a good state.
 Meditation is a tool to achieve this and, like any tool, its use needs to be learned properly.

 Meditation is a natural state